Ami Shudhu Cheyechi Tomay: Cast

-Production

-The film is an international co-production between India's Eskay Movies and Bangladesh's Action Cut Entertainment.
-This began a trend of new Indo-Bangladeshi joint ventures in film, many of which were also produced by Eskay Movies.

-Development

-The filming of Ami Shudhu Cheyechi Tomay began on 26 September 2013.
-According to the director, apart from being a typical romantic comedy-drama film, Ami Shudhu Cheyechi Tomay also has a social message for its viewers.
-Initially, the leading role was offered to Tollywood star Dev, but due to scheduling problems he rejected the offer.
-Ashok Pati's next choice was Ankush Hazra, who accepted the role.
-And for the role of 'Joy' co-director Anonno Mamun approached Bangladeshi actor Symon Sadik.
-But, after getting the story line Symon rejected the project.
-A major portion of the film was shot in Pubail (Gazipur), Bangladesh, with the remaining portions filmed in India and Thailand.
-The title song was shot in Kutch, Gujarat.
-Actor Misha Sawdagor and newcomer Meghla have played important roles in the film.

 Soundtrack

 The soundtrack of the film was composed Savvy Gupta and Akassh Sen from India and Hridoy Khan from Bangladesh.

 The soundtrack was released in India on 1 January 2014 and in Bangladesh on 20 April 2015.

 Both the India and Bangladesh releases of the soundtrack contain the same songs, but the order of the tracks differs.

 The song "Obujh Bhalobasha" by Hridoy Khan is a new version of the song of the same name from Khan's 2009 album Bolna.